 Game Seven: With the Indians leading 2-1 entering the bottom half of the 9th inning in Game Seven of the 1997 World Series (after failing to score an insurance run with one out and a runner on third in the top half of the inning), Jose Mesa surrenders the tying run on a two-out Craig Counsell sacrifice fly.
 Counsell reaches base in the 11th inning when Tony Fernandez misplays his slow rolling ground ball, and eventually scores the winning run for the Florida Marlins, who become World Series Champions in their fifth year of existence.

-We can’t help but wonder how the results on the playing field are connected to everything else going on in a city and region that’s seen plenty of hard times even aside from its absurdly tragic sports history.
-There has to be some truth to be found in the symmetry, and we’re optimistic about what it might be and what might be done with it.
-The cities of Northeast Ohio served uniquely well in their former roles as global manufacturing hubs and way-stations between the Atlantic Ocean and Gulf of Mexico, so patience is probably in order as the region transitions to a service-based economy with the rest of the country — a transition that we’d naturally be the last to make.
+So one wonders about how the results on the playing field are connected to everything else going on in a city and region that’s seen plenty of hard times even aside from its absurdly tragic sports history.
+There has to be some truth to be found in the symmetry, and one might be optimistic about what it might be and what might be done with it.
+The cities of Northeast Ohio served uniquely well in their former roles as global manufacturing hubs and way-stations between the Atlantic Ocean and Gulf of Mexico, so patience is probably in order as the region transitions to a service-based economy with the rest of the country — a transition that Northeast Ohio would naturally be among the last to make.
 Put another way, there’s no question that Cleveland’s a city on the move, and that local sports teams will figure into the transition.
 Because the games these teams play are so much fun, they might be as good a lens as any through which to try to understand it.
 We’re all watching anyway, so …

 Thanks for reading.
 Please don’t hesitate to comment.